BruceEckel/SummerTechForumUnconference-hugo/README.md

 is included in the `themes` subdirectory as a *git submodule* (this is required to run a Hugo site on Netlify).
 Without `--recurse`, the files in the submodule will not be cloned to your local machine.
 Because it is a submodule, the theme is *not* automatically updated when the source material changes.
-To update it you must run:
+To update it, run:

 ```
 git submodule update --remote --merge